jsphprry/MotionVDL/README.md

 a helper vision system that could help identify poorly labelled frame data.

-Label sequences could be used to train LSTM models and labelled frames could be used to train conditional GANs.
+Label sequences could be used to train LSTM models[[1]](https://www.youtube.com/watch?v=YCzL96nL7j0) and labelled frames could be used to train conditional GANs[[2]](https://keras.io/examples/generative/conditional_gan/).

-LSTM-GANs could be used to model the label sequences and produce generated sequences that could then be used to produce new video data from a conditional GAN trained on the labelled frame data.
+LSTM-GANs could be used to model the label sequences and produce generated sequences[[3]](https://arxiv.org/abs/1908.05551) that could then be used to produce new video data from a conditional GAN trained on the labelled frame data.

-Controller system
+Controller
 -

 All controllers inherit from the abstract superclass Controller.
 Each controller points to one linked controller, a display and a video.

-They are defined with point, process and complete methods, which define the application behaviour in the event of a frame click, process-button press or complete-button press action respectively.
+Controllers are defined with point, process and complete methods, which define the application behaviour in the event of a frame click, process-button press or complete-button press action respectively.

-They also have frameUp and frameDown methods, which are responsible for displaying either the next or previous frames on the display and depending on the display implementation, these actions are bound to either scrolling or to button-press.
+Controllers also have frameUp and frameDown methods, which are responsible for displaying either the next or previous frames on the display and depending on the display implementation, these actions are bound to either scrolling or to button-press.